-The TED Prize turns our staff into genies: every year, we give a million dollars to one inspiring leader with a bold wish for the world.
-Here’s a sampling of wishes that have won in recent years:
+The TED Prize turns our staff into genies: every year, we give $1 million dollars to one inspiring leader with a bold wish for the world.
+A sampling of wishes that have won in recent years:

 “My wish is to help design the future of learning by supporting children all over the world to tap into their innate sense of wonder and work together.
-Help me build the School in the Cloud.” —Sugata Mitra, winner of the 2013 prize
+Help me build the School in the Cloud.” —Sugata Mitra, winner in 2013

-Nominations are open for the 2016 TED Prize now through March 31, 2015.
-Using our nominations page, you can introduce us to an incredible colleague, friend, teacher or mentor — or even nominate yourself.
-And while the nomination form asks for a wide range of information, the most vital element is the wish itself.
-A vivid, compelling wish — like the ones above — excite our entire office.
+Nominations for the TED Prize are now open on a rolling basis.
+Using our nominations page, you can introduce us to an incredible colleague, friend or mentor — or even nominate yourself.
+And while the nomination form asks for a range of information, the most vital element is the wish itself.

-Below, a look at the anatomy of a great TED Prize wish, to help you craft your thoughts into the perfect wish.
+Below, the anatomy of what makes a great TED Prize wish, to help you craft your thoughts.

 The heart of a TED Prize wish: A creative approach to solving a problem.

-A great TED Prize wish is a new, fresh way to think about one of the world’s intractable issues.
+A great TED Prize wish is a new, fresh way to think about one of the world’s toughest issues.
 It should be simple and free of jargon.
-It must be compelling and infused with passion.
-And while it may not eradicate the problem entirely, it offers a way for people to join together and create a movement toward that end.
-Anna Verghese, Deputy Director of the TED Prize, explains, “The wishes that get us excited are the ones that, in a couple of sentences, clearly set out the issue that needs the world’s attention, and provoke you to want to take action on it.”
-Sarah Schoengold, our TED Prize Project Coordinator, adds, “The wishes that excite me most are those that capture my imagination and make me think again.
-Sugata’s kid-centered learning labs — it’s easy to picture how this take on group learning could spiral across cultures and intersect with classical learning.
+It must be vivid and infused with passion.
+While it may not eradicate the problem entirely, it offers a way for people to join together and create a movement toward that end.
+Anna Verghese, Director of the TED Prize, explains, “The wishes that get us excited are the ones that, in a couple of sentences, clearly set out the issue that needs the world’s attention, and provoke you to want to take action on it.”
+Sarah Schoengold, TED Prize Project Coordinator, adds, “The wishes that excite me most are those that capture my imagination and make me think again.
+Sugata’s student-centered learning labs — it was easy to picture how they could spiral across cultures.
 And JR’s wish made us rethink the power of paper and glue.
-Who could have imagined that something so simple could be so compelling?”
+So simple and compelling.”

 The brain of a TED Prize wish: A leader with the ability to inspire action.

-A key element of a TED Prize wish is that is geared toward action — that there is a clearly defined plan for how the wish can be achieved.
-This means that the ideal TED Prize wish comes from a pragmatic dreamer — someone with a big idea who also has a proven track record in his or her field.
-We’re looking for a leader who is able to manage others and who can demonstrate the ability to execute a multi-year project (we give winners 1 to 3 years to implement their wish), to budget a million dollar initiative (the award goes fully toward the project), and to produce measurable results (we ask that the bulk of the project be completed in year one).
-But beyond being a great strategic thinker, a TED Prize winner must be a great communicator, with the vision and charisma to get people outside of their field excited to take part in the wish.
+A key element of a TED Prize wish is that is geared toward action — there is a clearly defined plan for how the wish can be achieved.
+This means that the ideal TED Prize wish comes from a pragmatic dreamer — someone who has a proven track record in his or her field.
+We’re looking for a leader who can manage others and who can demonstrate the ability to execute a multi-year project, to budget a million dollar initiative, and to produce measurable results.
+But beyond being a great strategic thinker, a TED Prize winner must be a great communicator, with the vision to get people outside of their field excited too.

 The arms and legs of a TED Prize wish: The TED community.